 Q: Is Greek yogurt healthier than regular yogurt?

-A: Both types in their plain, non-fat or low-fat form are excellent choices for a healthy diet.
-Both are low in calories, packed with calcium and contain live bacterial cultures.
-Greek yogurt has a thicker texture and consistency due to the removal of liquid whey, lactose and sugar and can pack up to double the protein with a typical serving containing 15 – 20 grams.
-Greek yogurt also tends to be lower in carbohydrates, with 5 – 8 grams vs. 13 or more for regular yogurt.
-Remember, both types of yogurt will have a higher carb content if you choose fruit flavors or sweetened yogurt.
-With Greek yogurt, take advantage of its versatility as it can be used as a substitute for cream cheese, mayonnaise and butter in many recipes.
-Regardless of which type you choose, use non-fat or low-fat versions and add your own fruit to control of the carb and sugar content.
+A: Both types of yogurt in their plain, non-fat or low-fat form are excellent choices for a healthy diet.
+Both types are low in calories, packed with calcium and contain live bacterial cultures.
+Greek yogurt, which has a thicker texture and consistency due to the removal of liquid whey, lactose and sugar, can pack up to double the protein with a typical serving containing 15 – 20 grams.
+Greek yogurt also tends to be lower in carbohydrates, with 5 – 8 grams for Greek yogurt vs. 13 or more for regular yogurt.
+Remember, both types of yogurt will have a higher carb content if you choose fruit flavors or yogurt with added sweetening agents.
+If you do choose Greek yogurt, take advantage of its versatility as it can be used as a substitute for cream cheese, mayonnaise and butter in many recipes.
+Regardless of which type of yogurt you choose, aim for non-fat or low-fat versions and add your own fruit to be more in control of the carb and sugar content.